8 ways to stop dreaming about work every night

-Believe it or not, your sleep can impact your short and long-term career in more ways than you can imagine.
+Believe it or not, dreaming about work every night can impact your short and long-term career in more ways than you can imagine.

 Work-related dreams are open to interpretation